 A student, whose performance in the past semesters does not show the possibility of maintaining this CGPA, may be dismissed from the program.

 The students must attend every lecture, tutorial, seminar and practical classes.
 However, to accommodate for late registration, sickness and other contingencies, the attendance requirements is set for a minimum of 80% of the classes actually held.
 If the student is absent from the college for more than four weeks without permission of the principal, his/her name will be removed from the college roll.

-Anyone having Intermediate of Higher Secondary or Proficiency Certificate Level or equivalent as recognized by Pokhara University can apply for admission to the Bachelor of Business Administration program.
-Admission to the program is based on academic promise of applicants as indicated by their academic records, statement of objectives, recommendations, scores on entrance test and performance in the personal interview.
+Anyone having Intermediate or Higher Secondary or Proficiency Certificate Level or equivalent as recognized by Pokhara University can apply for admission to the Bachelor of Business Administration program.
+Admission to the program is based on the academic promise of applicants as indicated by their academic records, statement of objectives, recommendations, scores on entrance test and performance in the personal interview.

 The admission process at the college involves:

-Submission of complete application form, two letters of recommendations and transcripts of all previous degrees (SLC onwards) along with payment of the admission test fee within the date specified.
+Submission of the complete application form, two letters of recommendations and transcripts of all previous degrees (SLC onwards) along with payment of the admission test fee within the date specified.
 The candidates, who are given provisional admission under special condition, are required to submit all necessary documents within a month of the beginning of regular classes.
 Otherwise, the admission will be cancelled

 The fees charged by the College are subject to change without prior notification